Big-Life-Lab/partial-AUC-C/README.md

 # partial-AUC-C
 Code for the concordant partial AUC and the partial C statistic

+Instructions:
-Usage for Python 3.7 code:
+Ensure you have a Python 3.7 interpreter.
+Copy files to a local folder.
+Create a subfolder called output.
+Edit the variables at the top of the file test_pAUCc.py as input settings.

 python test_pAUCc.py

-Edit the variables at the top of the file as input settings.
+Created and tested in PyCharm with a Python 3.7 interpreter.